rikkit/discourse-import-phpBB/README.md

 # What is this?

-This rake task will import all threads and posts of a phpBB Forum into Discourse.
+This rake task will import all threads and posts of a phpBB3 Forum into Discourse.

 * post dates and authors are preserved
 * user accounts are created from phpBB users, they have no login capability,